ECP-VeloC/redset/doc/rst/schemes.rst

    XOR Reduce Scatter

 In general, different processes may write different numbers of files, and file sizes may be arbitrary.
-In Figure :ref:`fig-xor_general`,  we illustrate how to extend the algorithm for the general case.
+In Figure :ref:`fig-xor-general`,  we illustrate how to extend the algorithm for the general case.
 First, we logically concatenate all of the files a process writes into a single file.
 We then compute the minimum chunk size such that N-1 chunks are equal to or larger than the largest logical file.
 Finally, we pad the end of each logical file with zeros, such that each logical file extends to the number of bytes contained in N-1 chunks.
 This extension is efficient when all processes write about the same amount of data.

+.. _fig-xor-general:

 .. figure:: fig/xor_general.png